ffelipesimoes/ethereum-validator/readme.md

    terraform init
    ```

-5. Check the Terraform execution plan and confirm if it is correct:
+5. Verify the Terraform execution plan and confirm that it is correct:

    ```
    terraform plan
    ```

-6. Apply the Terraform configurations to create the AWS infrastructure:
+6. Apply the Terraform configuration to create the infrastructure on AWS:

    ```
    terraform apply
    ```

-7. After Terraform finishes, navigate to the `ansible/` directory:
+7. After Terraform completes, navigate to the `ansible/` directory:

    ```
    cd ../ansible/